-The 'ukulele is one of many instruments

-Maui's Keali'i Reichel is a well-known chanter, hula dancer, singer, composer, and teacher dedicated to the preservation of the culture.
+Maui's Keali'i Reichel is a well-known chanter; hula dancer, singer, composer; and teacher dedicated to the preservation of the culture.

-ΗΙΙΙ Δ ΚΑΤΙΚΟ

 This old form of bula is shown here with contemporary twists.
-The ti-leaf skirts, pū'ili, and 'ulī'ulī are traditional, while the plumeria flower lei and colorful fabric tops are modern.
-Visitors can see this combined style of old and new elements on all the Hawaiian islands

-THE REVIVAL OF HULA AND HAWAIIAN MUSIC

-Today bula kābiko is pursued by hundreds of students performing the same chants and using the same instruments as their ancestors, and bula 'auwana is more popular than in King Kalākaua's time.
+The ti-leaf skirts, pū ili, and 'ulī'ulī are traditional, while the plumeria flower lei and colorful fabric tops are modern.
+Visitors can see this combined style of old and new elements on all the Hawaiian islands.
+THE REVIVAL OF HULA AND HAWAIIAN MUSIC Today bula kābiko is pursued by hundreds of students performing the same chants and using the same instruments as their ancestors, and bula 'auwana is more popular than in King Kalākaua's time.
 Hula's connection to Hawaiian music is inextricable.
 The "music" accompanying traditional dancers took the form of musical poetry - chants and song.
 When Western musical influence became widespread, bula embraced it in the 'auwana style.
 In the early 19th century missionaries brought sober hymns to Hawai'i, and increased sea traffic brought musicians from Europe and Asia with their varied secular music.
-The era from 1900 to the Hawaiian Renaissance of the 1970s saw an explosion of hapa haole - Hawaiian music influenced by ragtime, Tin Pan Alley, and even orchestrations from films and television shows.
+The era from 1900 to the Hawaiian music influenced by ragtime, Tin Pan Alley, and even orchestrations from films and television shows.
 The instruments brought by immigrants - 'ukulele, Hawaiian guitar, standing bass, piano - were stirred into the musical pot.
-The ongoing Hawaiian Renaissance has brought an enthusiastic revival of early Hawaiian music.

-Child dancing hula kāhiko

-Traditional Hawaiian Crafts

-What we consider crafts today - woven baskets, feather lei (garlands), poi (taro paste) pounders, wooden bowls - were integral to the lives of ancient Hawaiians.
+The ongoing Hawaiian music.
+Child dancing Child dancing hula kāhiko Traditional Hawaiian Crafts What we consider crafts today - woven baskets, feather lei (garlands), poi (taro paste) pounders, wooden bowls - were integral to the lives of ancient Hawaiians.
 They were made with care from readily available sources, such as coconut fronds, feathers of the mamo bird, local stone, and native koa wood.
 Many crafts are still made in the old, precontact ways.
 Even the ancient, almost lost art of beating and printing kapa (bark cloth) is undergoing a revival.
 Traditional implements are often favored over the modern, but certain tools have been updated.
 For instance, metal needles for stringing lei have replaced those made from coconut palm frond midribs.
 Not all crafts are indigenous.
 The missionaries introduced quilting, an art that is still passed from generation to generation (see p68).
 Both the ancient and modern crafts are time-consuming pursuits requiring patience and skill - not unusual attributes among Hawaiians.

 Netting was the most efficient method of fishing in old Hawai'i.
-The best nets were made with a netting needle and mesh gauge, using cord from the olona shrub.

-for Poi (taro paste) or 'awa (a ceremonial drink).
+The best nets were made with a netting needle and mesh gauge, using cord from the olonā shrub.
+These two wooden bowls, connected by a buman figure crouned with feathers, were probably used by an ali'i (chief) for Poi (taro paste) or 'awa (a ceremonial drink).
 THE STARBUCK CAPE This superb 19th-century 'ahu'ula (cape) with a unique geometric pattern was made with the feathers of thousands of birds, which were released after giving up just a few feathers each.
 It was probably given to Captain Starbuck by Kamehameha II, who with his wife sailed to London on the captain's ship in 1824.